FOREX-Dollar rallies against yen on potential for expanded BOJ stimulus

 “It gives the Bank of Japan more room to cut rates deeper into negative territory, and that’s what the yen is reacting to,” Esiner said.

-The euro was last down 0.52 percent against the dollar at $1.1225 after hitting a more than three-week low of $1.1219 in the wake of a worse than expected German purchasing managers’ index (PMI) survey.
-The euro was set for its second straight weekly drop against the dollar.
+The euro was last down 0.28 percent against the dollar at $1.1253, near a one-week low of $1.1246 touched earlier in the session, following a worse than expected German purchasing managers’ index (PMI) survey.

-“The European economy is performing poorer,” said Joseph Trevisani, chief market strategist at Worldwide Markets in Woodcliff Lake, New Jersey.
-“Negative rates are not working.”

 If euro zone data continues to be weak, it could lead the European Central Bank to ease further, said Kathy Lien, managing director at BK Asset Management in New York.
 She said that remained a possibility even though on Thursday ECB President Mario Draghi did not suggest an increase in stimulus measures any time soon.

+“Even though the ECB didn’t necessarily signal that rates could go lower, it remains an option for them,” Lien said.

-The dollar hit a more than five-week high against the Swiss franc of 0.9796 franc.
-The U.S. dollar index, which measures the greenback against a basket of six major currencies, was last up 0.52 percent at 95.087 after hitting a more than one-week high of 95.196.
-(Reporting by Sam Forgione; Additional reporting by Jemima Kelly in London; Editing by Frances Kerry and Diane Craft)
+The dollar hit a nearly four-week high against the Swiss franc of 0.9778 franc.
+The U.S. dollar index, which measures the greenback against a basket of six major currencies, was last up 0.29 percent at 94.873 after hitting a one-week high of 94.967.
+(Reporting by Sam Forgione; Additional reporting by Jemima Kelly in London; Editing by Frances Kerry)